dotnet/csharplang/proposals/low-level-struct-improvements.md

 To recognize these annotations the span safety rules for method invocation need to be updated.
 The first change is recognizing the impact the annotations have on arguments.
 For a given argument `a` that is passed to `ref` parameter `p`:

 > 1. If `p` is `[RefFieldsEscape] ref` or `[RefFieldsEscape] in` and `a` is
->     1. A `[RefFieldEscapes]` parameter it contrbutes *safe-to-escape* to *calling method*
+>     1. A `[RefFieldEscapes]` parameter it contributes *safe-to-escape* to *calling method*
 >     2. A known heap location it contributes *safe-to-escape* to *calling method*
 >     3. It contributes *safe-to-escape* to *current method*
 > 2. If `p` is `[DoesNotEscape]` then `a` does not contribute *safe-to-escape* when considering arguments.

-This change allows us to keep our existng rules for rvalue method invocation:
+This change allows us to keep our existing rules for rvalue method invocation:

 > An rvalue resulting from a method invocation e1.M(e2, ...) is *safe-to-escape* from the smallest of the following scopes:
 > * The entire enclosing method
 > * The *safe-to-escape* of all argument expressions (including the receiver)

 The rules for `ref` field assignment will be discussed in detail [later on](#ref-field-reassignment) the doc.
-For now readers only need to know constructors can initialize `ref` fields with parameters marked as `[RefFieldEscape]` or known heap locations.
+For now readers only need to know constructors can initialize `ref` fields with parameters marked as `[RefFieldEscapes]` or known heap locations.

 Let's examine these rules in the context of samples to better understand their impact and how they maintain the required compat considerations.